Lawmakers In Illinois Embrace Medical Marijuana As An Opioid Alternative

 Leslie Mendoza Temple, an associate professor of family medicine in Chicago's north suburbs, has certified more than 500 patients for medical cannabis for approved illnesses.

-Temple says she considers cannabis for her patients when she finds that other treatments, including non-addictive ones, are not working.
+Temple says she considers cannabis for her patients when she finds that other treatments, including nonaddictive ones, are not working.

 She acknowledges that high-quality data on medical marijuana is lacking.
 But with opioid death rates climbing every year, she says her approach is harm reduction.

-"I don't think we have the time to wait for those beautiful trials to come out in ten or twenty years," Temple says.
+"I don't think we have the time to wait for those beautiful trials to come out in 10 or 20 years," Temple says.
 "We have people dying now."

 While the changes to Illinois' medical cannabis program could increase access to the drug, Sandy Champion, an advocate for medical marijuana who helped draft legislation for the pilot program in 2013, remains cautious.